grinnell-cs/213-intro/README.md

 When are you free during my regularly scheduled office hours?
 > Khoa: I'm free during all of your office hours.
+> Sara: Same, free all of your office hours